-The College of Engineering has courses of study leading to a Bachelor of Science degree.
-It also provides curriculum leading to a Master degree.
+The College of Engineering has TUTORING courses of study that may help you to a Bachelor of Science degree.
+It also provides turoting curriculum leading to a Master degree.
 For more information, please see the section on Academics and Admissions.

 Mission of the College of Engineering

-The College of Engineering at Hawaii On Line University is to provide students with information that will serve as a foundation of their knowledge regarding this area of study.
-Hawaii On Line University courses focuses on a more hands on approach, using real life examples, simulated strategic projects, and group work.
-We believe that this experience provides our students with a well rounded base of knowledge while giving the ability to emphasis in various areas of study within this college.
+The Tutoring program from the College of Engineering at Hawaii On Line University is to provide students with information that will serve as a foundation of their knowledge regarding this area of study.
+Hawaii On Line University tutoring program courses suggests and focuses on a self-help, hands on approach, using real life examples, simulated strategic projects, and group work.
+We believe that this experience provides any student with a well rounded base of knowledge while giving him or her the ability to emphasis in various areas of study within this college.

 Course Catalog for College of Engineering

-We offer the following types of Associate Program
+We offer the following types of Tutoring for Associate Program

 Engineers apply scientific and mathematical principles to design, create, and operate useful devices, structures, or processes in an efficient and economical manner.
 Many branches of engineering exist within this broad definition.

 - Electrical Engineering: Electrical engineers deal with the capture and transmission of energy and information (think of fuel cells, solar panels, hydroelectric plants, satellite transmission, TV, mobile devices).

 - Mechanical Engineering: Mechanical engineers harness power and mechanical forces to develop all sorts of machines (think of supersonic jets, automobiles, robots, and even artificial organs).
 They also design and build heating and cooling systems, manufacturing facilities, and machine tools.